 Updated : 19/07/2021

 We’d like to say a big thank you for the understanding of families and friends of residents over the constantly changing situation regarding visits – your patience and goodwill has been much appreciated.

 The government has also planned a roadmap out of lockdown with easing of restrictions over the coming months.
 We have now received guidance on how this affects visits to care homes and details of our approach are outlined below.
-New virus strains maybe significantly more transmissable allowing them to spread faster.